tjd1234/cmpt120fall2022/lectures/lecture12/lecture12notes.md

 ```

 This solution has a readability issue: the statement `elif age <= 18` on its
-own suggests that the rule is "if age is less than or equal to 18, then it's a
+own is easy to mis-read as the rule is "if age is less than or equal to 18,
-youth concession fare".
+then it's a youth concession fare".
 But that's not correct.
-You need to know the two cases
+You need to know
-that come before it to understand what it means.
+the two cases that come before it are false.

 Here is an alternative solution that makes the rules a little more explicit
 (see [bus2.py](bus2.py)):